CSCI-215-WebsiteProgramming-2018/syllabus/README.md

 All homework assignments are listed within the [Course Outline](https://github.com/CSCI-215-WebsiteProgramming/syllabus/blob/gh-pages/course-outline.md).

-Most Fridays there will be an in-class lab assignment.
+Most Thursdays there will be an in-class lab assignment.
 You will be given 50 minutes to complete and upload the assignment to GitHub.
 Edits can be made until the next Sunday, but there must be a commit/push before the end of class the day of the lab.
 In general, the lab assignment will be a coding exercise (JavaScript, HTML, or both), however a short quiz may also be given.
 The quiz may include multiplechoice, fill in the blank, or short answer questions.
 For example, 15 minutes of the lab time is a quiz, and the remaining 35 minutes is a coding problem.

 ### Workflow

-1. Click on the appropiate project link in the [Course Outlline](https://github.com/CSCI-215-WebsiteProgramming/syllabus/blob/gh-pages/course-outline.md).
-This will take you to the project in [CSCI-215-WebsiteProgramming](https://github.com/CSCI-215-WebsiteProgramming) GitHub Organization account.
+1. Navigate to the proper project in [CSCI-215-WebsiteProgramming](https://github.com/CSCI-215-WebsiteProgramming-2018) GitHub Organization account.
 2. Fork the project into your personal GitHub account.
 3. Clone the project onto your local workstation.
 4. Read the instructions provided by the README file.